LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaFormHelpers.md

 }
 ```

-The `min` parameter allow to display a minium number of fields even if the corresponding form data are empty.
+The `min` parameter allows you to display a minimum number of fields even if the corresponding form data are empty.

 > **Next:** [[Working with Json| ScalaJson]]